 - By using unfiltered tap water for making up sea salt mixes or as top-off water.

 - Through many common aquarium products used, such as some sea salt mixes (compare the levels), activated carbon, KH buffers, foods put into the tank, and many other sources.
 It is advised to pretest tap or any other fresh water source and new products used in your aquarium for phosphates as well as nitrates.
 Why add more of something that you don't need in your tank to cause a problem?

 How Do You Reduce High Phosphate Concentrations?

 Having a good, reliable phosphate test kit is important.
 FINS recommends Hach and LaMotte brands as being good choices.
-Sailfert seems to have a good, precise phosphate test as well, but from our understanding the Sea Chem scale measures too high.
+Sailfert seems to have a good, precise phosphate test as well, but the Sea Chem scale measures too high.
 (Read Test Kits Reviews & Compare Prices)

 Here are solutions for reducing high phosphate concentrations in saltwater aquariums.